tokenInsight/ti-oracle/README.md

   - outliers detection details: https://github.com/tokenInsight/ti-oracle/blob/main/node/src/fetcher/aggregator.rs#L88
 - caculate the price weighted by the trading volumes

+## Price Concatenation Calculation Expression
+- oracle node can configure trading pairs for calculating the price using the same quote, like USDC, USD, and etc.
+- configuration file can parse simple concatenation expression, using multiplication and division
+- for example
+  - if an exchange only provides the price ofr two pairs: WBTC/ETH, ETH/USDC, but we want use USDC as quote
+  - a concatenation expression could be used as, `WBTC/ETH mul ETH/USD`

 Suppose we maintain a counter for how many times have feeded, as a variable `N`.
 - a variable `T`, which specify how many times one node can feed in each round.
 - a variable `M`, which specify how many nodes in the network are permiteed to do price feeding works.